 They work on a very small scale… and on a very large scale.

 For example, our co-op is an independent cooperative that thrives on providing food to our local community.
 In contrast, Blue Diamond Almond Growers is a co-operative of hundreds of almond suppliers in California that is markets their product all over the globe, including here at the Kootenay Co-op!

-There’s growing evidence suggesting that co-op businesses last longer, providing sustainable, long term employment and enjoying long-term partnerships within their communities and industries.
+There is growing evidence suggesting that co-op businesses last longer, providing sustainable, long-term employment and enjoying long-term partnerships within their communities and industries.

 - Six of every 10 co-ops survive after 5 years of operation, as compared to less than four of 10 other business enterprises

-- Four of 10 co-ops survived after 10 years of operation, as compared to two of 10 other business enterprises
+- Four of 10 co-ops survived after 10 years of operation, as compared with two of 10 other business enterprises

 The co-operative movement is worldwide.
 Are you a member of a co-op?
 Then you are part of the movement!
 Today the sector is estimated to have around 1 billion members and account for more than 100 million jobs around the world.